guessit-io/guessit/docs/dev/internals.rst

 Finding interesting patterns
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-That is all and well, but we need to get finding some known patterns which we can identify in the filename.
+Now that this first split has been made, we can start finding some known patterns which we can identify in the filename.
 That is the main objective of the ``IterativeMatcher``, which will run a series of transformations which can identify groups in the filename and will annotate the corresponding nodes.

 For instance, the year::